dewexdewex/RWS/README.md

 Older board (B) (ESP32 FM DEVKIT) with headers MAC Address: 30:AE:A4:D3:2D:34

 I used ChatGPT to generate some code examples.
 The public URL for the chat is: https://chatgpt.com/share/eae55703-89e8-4bb3-85e4-c148a3af827c

+#29 May

+I spent all day getting a combination of Board managers to give me a Sketch which includes the ESP32Servo library to compile:

+These were:
+ArduinoESP32 Boards v 2.0.13
+esp32 v2.0.14